This post is also available in: Svenska

 Fever and a swollen eye may be a sign of sinusitis

-Fever and a unilaterally swollen eye are often signs of an ethmoid sinusitis, a nasal infection in children.
-Children may not be particularly ill or affected, but antibiotic treatment (often intravenous) is required and often even an X-ray examination of the eye socket to detect possible complications.
+Fever and a unilaterally swollen eye, are often signs of a nasal infection, aka an ethmoid sinusitis, in children.
+Children may not be particularly ill or affected, but antibiotic treatment (often intravenous) is required.
+Often, even an X-ray examination of the eye socket may be required to detect possible complications.

 Fever and difficulty breathing

 High fever and difficulty breathing or intense coughing, may be due to intrinsic asthma, pneumonia or the flu.
 Seek a medical center, emergency room or child emergency depending on the severity of breathing the child has.